 - Individuals listed on Form FDA 1572 or the investigator agreement

-- Non-key personnel: research personnel conducting research procedures under the direction of the PI or key personnel but are not considered responsible for the conduct and/or reporting of research.
+- Other research staff: research personnel conducting research procedures under the direction of the PI or key personnel but are not considered responsible for the conduct and/or reporting of research.

 - Principal investigator (PI): Responsible leader of a team of research personnel who has the ultimate responsibility for the conduct of the research.